Chloe Kim's Road to Olympic Gold: Early Mornings, KFC, Bridging Cultures and Having a Blast

 "I don't know.
 It's weird.
 I just grew up in the States, so I feel like I identify more with the American culture."

-That being said, she has already reached idol status in parents' native country, where she still has lots of family, so add role model to the list of descriptors she's inherited.
+That being said, she's fast approaching idol status in parents' native country, where she still has lots of family, so add role model to the list of descriptors she's inherited.

-"I'm, like, finishing up high school," she told the Post.
+"I'm, like, finishing up high school," she told the Post, which noted that the U.S. Embassy in Seoul had produced a video called "Just Like Chloe Kim," featuring Korean girls who aspired to be a snowboarder like her.
 "I don't know how you can learn anything from me because I'm still like a teenager.
 I don't know what I'm doing with my life."

 And while it was her father who steered her into snowboarding, "I think at first it was a little hard for [the family back in Korea] to support it because, you know, I feel like a Korean's ideal thing is their kid being like a lawyer, a doctor."

-A history-making Olympic gold medalist two months shy of her 18th birthday will just have to do.
+A history-making Olympic gold medalist, still two months shy of her 18th birthday, will just have to do.